Schumacher foul on Battiston: The story of the ‘Night of Seville’ 1982

 Following his retirement from the professional game, Harald Schumacher, known by Germans as “Toni”, forged a career in coaching.
 He has held goalkeeping coach positions as a host of clubs, including Borussia Dortmund and Bayern Munich.

 Battiston made a recovery that some thought would not be possible at the time, least of all Michel Platini, who was the first player to realise the severity of the situation after the collision with Schumacher.
-The French captain told reporters after the game in Seville that he’d first thought his teammate might be dead due to him having no pulse, coupled with the fact that he's gone incredibly pale.
+The French captain told reporters after the game in Seville that he had first thought his teammate might be dead due to him having no pulse, coupled with the fact that he had gone incredibly pale.

 For Battiston, post-playing days have included working for Bordeaux, the club where he spent the greater portion of his career as a player.
 Most notably, he has served as the head of the academy and has reportedly been an integral part of the club signing some exciting youth players.